GENERAL: for all kinds of accessibility issues

 Real-Life Cases

-Elderly in urban areas are less likely to be equipped with the necessary hardware.
-Elderly tend to need more help.
-Younger people are quicker to disengage. https://medium.com/@PaulVittles/digital-deliberative-participative-democracy-the-future-is-here-now-9e7746fa9fdb
+• Elderlies in urban areas are less likely to be equipped with the necessary hardware.
+Elderlies tend to need more help.
+Younger people are quicker to disengage (Reference).

-Democracy Co (Australia): test of equipment on the night before the assembly, along with a happy hour
+• Moreover, test of equipment on the night before the assembly, along with a happy hour (Democracy Co (Australia)).

 Ideas